 If you'd like to learn my method for creating Twist Drape Patterns I have a detailed worksheet for making Jersey Twist Patterns.
 For just a few dollars you'll get the same training you'd get if you came to the workshop in my studio.

-In the Pattern Plan below I have used a women's fitted block to develop this style in an attempt to achieve a nice body fit with dart transfer and to work well with our fabric choice.
+In the Pattern Plan below I've used a women's fitted dress block to develop this style in an attempt to achieve a nice body fit with dart transfer and to work well with the fabric choice.
 You can see by the drape lines in the plan that I hope to work the front and back together.
 There is one seam in this pattern from the left shoulder leading diagonally across the body into the twist drape at the right hip.
 And one only side seam on the right side of the body.
 The red dashed lines are the pattern adaptations for the drape.
 The additional green line is an alteration after toile and fully detailed below.

 Because this was a slightly confounding style I cut myself a baby toile just to check my ideas.
 Immediately you can see the side seam is twisting toward the front, pulled by the twist in the tunic.
 The green line alterations on the Pattern Plan above show the straightening of the side seam.

 The diagram below shows all the pattern pieces opened up to introduce extra fabric for the twist.
 It is important to note the location of the twist and drape in the pattern and realise that this style is a single twist only before first sewing.

 The reason I have labelled this style a Tunic is that I am not sure exactly how high the twist will pull up the hemline.
 If you would like this style as a dress be sure to make the original plan longer to allow for the pull-up in the twist.
 I also believe that this idea would translate easily to a knit.

 Feel free to ask questions either in the comments area below or by direct email.